Midwest-Blockchain-Consoritum/mbc-website/README.md

 ### /views

 Contains all UI related custom react components, broken into layout components and router destinations.
-All router destinations are rendered in between the navigation bar and footer.

 Current Views:
 * footer